 It isn’t because they aren’t great at what they do.
 Many of the salespeople could sell ice to Eskimos.

-It’s because sometimes a customer may not even recognise the opportunity a problem presents themselves.
+It’s because sometimes a customer may not even recognise the opportunity a problem presents itself.
 They are seeking a solution to a specific symptom without optimising for the system as a whole.

 I’m happy to say that those six people took roles in other areas of the business that allowed them to focus on creativity and passion rather than the repetitive, soul-destroying tasks that software development can address.